 What is the difference between public housing and housing financed with Private Activity Bonds and tax credits?
 What income levels are served?

 In many instances there is a significant difference between tax credit and bond properties and public housing properties.
-Most developments in the TDHCA rental housing inventory built using Housing Tax Credits and Private Activity Bonds require tenants to have income of at least 2 to 2 ½ times the rent.
-These housing developments further differ from public housing in that they are privately owned and privately managed and they primarily serve individuals and families with incomes between 50-80% of the area median family income.
+Most developments in the TDHCA rental housing portfolio built using Housing Tax Credits and Private Activity Bonds require tenants to have income of at least 2 to 2 ½ times the rent.
+These housing developments further differ from public housing in that they are privately owned and privately managed and they primarily serve individuals and families with incomes between 30-80% of the area median family income.
 Most public housing developments serve individuals and families at 30% and below the area median family income.
-Typically, tenants of tax credits or bond properties may include: school teachers; police officers; firefighters; mechanics; retail employees; single parents who are balancing career and family while attending school; city employees; sales clerks; and retirees.
+Tenants of tax credit or bond properties may include: administrative personnel, school teachers; police officers; firefighters; mechanics; retail employees; single parents who are balancing career and family while attending school; city employees; sales clerks; and retirees.
 The program's rent and income levels vary from county to county.
-In Houston, for example, the maximum allowable rent (which includes a utility allowance) for a three bedroom tax credit apartment would be $951.
-To be eligible to reside in the tax credit unit, a family of four's annual income could not exceed $36,600 at the time they signed the lease.

 The Housing Tax Credit and Private Activity Bond programs are not rental assistance programs like the Housing Choice Voucher or Section 8 Voucher programs.
 Tenants who qualify for Housing Choice Vouchers or Section 8 Tenant Vouchers may lease an apartment at a tax credit or bond property, however they must qualify under the same requirements as any other tenant.
 Federal law requires the property owners to accept tenants with rental assistance vouchers.

 What is the difference between Tax-Exempt Bonds and a property tax exemption?